Ascension Parish special unit responds to person barricaded in Gonzales home

 Trending News

-APSO said there was no imminent threat to the community.
+APSO said the suspect was taken into custody and there was no imminent threat to the community.

 More News